 The Verizon Center sits in the heart of the Penn Quarter & Chinatown neighborhoods, and always has exciting events on tap.
-The February calendar features Washington Wizards and Washington Capitals games, as well as an Ariana Grande concert (Feb.
-27).
 Restaurant options abound, including Jaleo, District ChopHouse and Zaytinya, and you can spend the night in the lap of luxury at the Marriott Marquis, Washington, DC.

 Savor the atmosphere of a French country inn in the heart of Georgetown.
 A central stone fireplace La Chaumière a must-visit for those who enjoy a rustic and romantic setting.
 The menu is filled with French specialties and a variety of red and white wines.
 It all adds up to refined coziness in one of the city’s most historic neighborhoods.

 Located in Lafayette Square just steps from the White House, you and your boo will feel positively presidential when you shack up for the night at this posh hotel.
 The Hay-Adams manages to be a quiet abode for weekend escapers, even though the hotel sits near the most powerful house in the nation.
 Make sure to pay a visit to Top of the Hay, the hotel’s on-site rooftop lounge that features panoramic views of the city.